 - Blood meal provides a healthy dose of nitrogen.

-Create Your Raised Bed Garden Soil To Suit Your Purpose
+Create Soil For Your Raised Garden Bed To Suit Your Purpose

 The texture of your garden soil should be in line with your goals.
 For example, if you are sowing seeds directly into your bed, you will want to have a finer texture of soil.
 Luckily you don’t have to change out all of the soil in the bed to do this.